freqtrade/freqtrade/docs/plotting.md

 This page explains how to plot prices, indicators and profits.

-## Installation
+## Installation / Setup

-Plotting scripts use Plotly library.
-Install/upgrade it with:
+Plotting modules use the Plotly library.
+You can install / upgrade this by running the following command:

 ``` bash
 pip install -U -r requirements-plot.txt